kovasz/neO/README.md

 ## License

-VerBiNe is under GPL license, check out the COPYING file.
+neO is under GPL license, check out the COPYING file.
 In essence you can not distribute a program that uses this version unless you make your program available under GPL as well.
 If you need another license in order to use our software as part of a program which is not going to be distributed under GPL, please contact
 Gergely Kovasznai <kovasznai.gergely@uni-eszterhazy.hu>.

 If you want neO to execute Gurobi as an ILP solver, you need to purchase a Gurobi license, which is free for academics and
 students: https://www.gurobi.com/academia/academic-program-and-licenses/

+## Reference

+Gergely Kovásznai, Krisztián Gajdár, Laura Kovács.
+"Portfolio SAT and SMT Solving of Cardinality Constraints in Sensor Network Optimization".
+In ''21st International Symposium on Symbolic and Numeric Algorithms for Scientific Computing (SYNASC)'', pp. 85-91.
+IEEE, 2019.

 ## Installation